Alasdair Macintosh Geddes: Later career

 diagnosis of a smallpox case must not be underestimated.
 Differential diagnosis against influenza, chickenpox, Eczema herpeticum, Eczema vaccinatum and drug eruptions/erythema multiforme is necessary.
 The last smallpox case in Birmingham, UK, caused by a lab infection in 1978, was initially misdiagnosed by 3 physicians, leading to a significant delay in treatment and containment measures.
 This fact underlines the importance of an appropriate education and training of physicians to diagnose disease caused by bioterroristic agents as part of the preparedness plans.

 With smallpox in the media again after 2001, and noting that Parker had previously received two smallpox vaccinations, he became interested in how long immunity lasts in those who have previously been immunised.
 It led him to study and publish in 2005 an article on the Edinburgh smallpox outbreak of 1942, where six of the 36 cases of smallpox had received previous vaccination.
 The following year he published "The history of smallpox".

 In 2015, after 10 years in the post, he retired from his position as Editor-in-Chief of the International Journal of Antimicrobial Agents.

 Awards and honours

-Geddes is a Fellow of the Academy of Medical Sciences.
+Geddes was a Fellow of the Academy of Medical Sciences.
 From 1996 to 1998 he was president of the International Society for Infectious Diseases.
 The following year, the British Society for Antimicrobial Chemotherapy awarded him the Garrod Medal, following which he delivered its accompanying lecture.
 In 2009, he received Honorary Membership of the International Society of Antimicrobial Chemotherapy.
 He received the European Society of Clinical Microbiology and Infectious Diseases award for excellence in clinical microbiology and infectious diseases in 2014.
 Subsequently, in 2015 he received the Hamao Umezawa Memorial Award (HUMA) Award.

+He was appointed Commander of the Order of the British Empire (CBE) in the 1996 New Year Honours for services to Medicine.

 His recollections of 1978 inspired Mark Pallen to write The Last Days of Smallpox: Tragedy in Birmingham, published in 2018.

+Death

+Geddes died after a long illness on 9 April 2024, at the age of 89.